See also

 20 Leopold Road, St Andrews Park

-Occupation 2 Apr 1911 (age 16-17) Clerk; Bristol, Gloucestershire, England3
+Occupation 2 Apr 1911 (age 16-17) clerk; Bristol, Gloucestershire, England3

 Industry or Service with which worker is connected: Biplane Works